blacklabelops/volumerize/README.md

 $ docker exec volumerize backup
 ~~~~

+Warning: Make sure your container is running under the correct restart policy.
+Tools like Docker, Docker-Compose, Docker-Swarm, Kubernetes and Cattle may restart the container even when Volumerize stops it.
+Backups done under running instances may end in corrupted backups and even corrupted data.
+Always make sure that the command `docker stop` really stops an instance and there will be no restart of the underlying deployment technology.
+You can test this by running `docker stop` and check with `docker ps` that the container is really stopped.

 # Duplicity Parameters

 Under the hood blacklabelops/volumerize uses duplicity.
 See here for duplicity command line options: [Duplicity CLI Options](http://duplicity.nongnu.org/duplicity.1.html#sect5)